Consultation on the introduction of a Solar Sharer Offer (SSO) is closed.

 • help households, such as those without rooftop solar or batteries, benefit from cheaper daytime renewable electricity

-• help use excess renewable energy instead of wasting it, which reduces curtailment and supports a more reliable, stable and efficient electricity grid.
+• help make better use of excess renewable energy, reducing curtailment and supporting a more reliable, stable and efficient electricity grid.

 The SSO also aims to address cost-of-living pressures by: